adityadhopade/interview_deck/docker_compose_trivia.md

 kill <process_id>
 ```

-## In production we should not have a image with Privelaged Access; it should pop an error when you try to change it !
+## In production we should not have an image with Privileged Access; it should pop an error when you try to change it!

-## We need to maintain both the images ; we need both the base (unrestricted) image and the production(staged Filtered image) new image to debug here.
+## We need to maintain both images; we need both the base (unrestricted) image and the production(staged Filtered image) new image to debug here.

-- We are going to deploy only the stage and filtered image in the production but to debug a scenarios we will need to have the BASE (Unrestricted image)
+- We are going to deploy only the stage and filtered image in the production but to debug scenarios we will need to have the BASE (Unrestricted image)

-## Q. Why Prefer Multistage Builds ?
+## Q. Why Prefer Multistage Builds?
-- Security it provdes with the image is top notch
+- The security it provides with the image is top-notch
-- Scaling it provides is great
+The scaling it provides is great
 ````

 ![Alt text](image-16.png)